Skin Lesion Removal and Minor Procedures

 Any lesion that changes should be evaluated promptly.
 Use the ABCDE rule:

-- A — Asymmetry
+- A for Asymmetry

-- B — Border irregularity
+- B for Border irregularity

-- C — Colour variation
+- C for Colour variation

-If any of these features are present, seek medical assessment without delay — these can be signs of melanoma.
+If any of these features are present, seek medical assessment without delay.
+These can be signs of melanoma.

 Removal Procedures